blw219/terra-docs/docs/Context/context.md

 ## Our Task

 We were responsible for the creation of a dashboard which showcases an example use of the TerraAPI which they could then show to potential customers / interested parties to demonstrate their product.
-In this sense, we were taking the role of developers who would integrate with the API to display a person's health and fitness data.
+In this sense, we were taking on the role of developers who would integrate with the API to display a person's health and fitness data.
 The dashboard needed to be aesthetically pleasing and accessible to the average person while visualising their data in the form of various graphs, charts, and diagrams.
 Futhermore, we wanted to explore any correlations between data sets, and discover trends which we can display.
 Initially we needed to create a webapp that can be transformed into something mobile friendly later.